LinnyTheDuck/Extreme-Last-Card/README.md

 - Jokers and Aces: You can put these on top of any middle card, however you cannot end the game on said card - you <i>must</i> pick up another one from the deck

 When placing stacks, only the top card will have an effect, all cards underneath will be benign.
 For example, if you play `4 of clubs + 5 of clubs + 6 of clubs` the 4 and 5 act as benign cards, however if you play `3 of clubs + 4 of clubs + 5 of clubs` *only* the top card - in this case the 5 will have an effect and thus start fight mode.

+There is an exception where you can stack multiple 10's and J's/11's where the affect applies more than once.

 ### In Fight Mode